Mayor of Salford Paul Dennett says that the takeover of Media City’s The Landing by INO4.0 Group will help the local economy.

 “I feel inspired by the work of IN4.0.
 I’m really looking forward to joining such a progressive industry.”

-Mo Isap also said: “MediaCityUK is a leading destination for the digital, tech and creative media industries – we will further augment this reputation to attract the best businesses and talent globally.
+Mo Isap said: “MediaCityUK is a leading destination for the digital, tech and creative media industries – we will further augment this reputation to attract the best businesses and talent globally.

 “It is our intention to be a major catalyst towards achieving Greater Manchester’s innovation ambitions and thus ensuring the UK leads in the Fourth Industrial Revolution.”